eilerb1011/jenkiins-linode/README.md

 ```
 Environment="JENKINS_HTTPS_KEYSTORE=/path/to/keystore"
 ```
-This should reflect the path to your keystore from above (ie certbot) AND
+This should reflect the path to your keystore created with keytool from above AND
 ```
 Environment="JENKINS_HTTPS_KEYSTORE_PASSWORD="
 ```
-This should match the password you set to the keystore AND
+This should match the password you set to the destination keystore AND
 ```
 Environment="JENKINS_HTTPS_LISTEN_ADDRESS="